Dictionary » Positive Words » Virtuous – Meaning, Definition, Synonyms and Antonyms

 1. What does “virtuous” actually mean?

 “Virtuous” describes a person or action that aligns with high moral and ethical standards.
-It’s about doing what’s right, being honest, and showing integrity in all aspects of life.
+It’s about doing what’s right, being honest, and showing integrity in daily choices.

 2. Can “virtuous” describe more than just people?

 Yes.
-While it’s most often used to describe people, it can also apply to actions, decisions, or lifestyles that reflect moral goodness and integrity.
+While it’s most often used to describe people, it can also apply to actions, decisions, or lifestyles that reflect moral goodness and responsibility.

 3. Is “virtuous” always a positive word?